SaeidDaliriSusefi/Lake-Monitoring-Modis/README.md

 # Lake Area Monitoring Using MODIS Imagery
-This repository contains code for monitoring the change in lake area over time using MODIS satellite imagery.
+This repository contains code for monitoring the change in lake area over time using MODIS satellite imagery(500m spatial resolution).
 The project analyzes the Normalized Difference Water Index (NDWI) from MODIS data to track the variation in lake area from 2000.
 The workflow includes the use of Google Earth Engine for satellite data processing, xarray for managing and visualizing data, and KMeans clustering for identifying water and non-water areas.
 The results are visualized through annual lake area maps and area calculations.